meltwater/mlabs-koa/docs/README.md

 `log` (a [logger]) and `config` (a [confit] config object).
 Use `config.get('a:b:c')` to pass configuration to dependencies.

-The following dependencies must be registered in `createDependencies`:
+The following dependencies are used by the module and may be registered in `createDependencies`
+(if missing, default ones will be registered):

 - `log`: A [logger] instance.
 - `healthMonitor`: A [Health Monitor].